grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 2. **Scale up distributors**<br />
    Scaling up distributors will lower the number of in-flight push requests per distributor.

-### MimirRequestLatency
+### FireRequestLatency

-This alert fires when a specific Mimir route is experiencing an high latency.
+This alert fires when a specific Fire route is experiencing an high latency.

-The alert message includes both the Mimir service and route experiencing the high latency.
-Establish if the alert is about the read or write path based on that (see [Mimir routes by path](#mimir-routes-by-path)).
+The alert message includes both the Fire service and route experiencing the high latency.
+Establish if the alert is about the read or write path based on that (see [Fire routes by path](#fire-routes-by-path)).

 #### Write Latency

 How to **investigate**:

-- Check the `Mimir / Writes` dashboard
+- Check the `Fire / Writes` dashboard
-  - Looking at the dashboard you should see in which Mimir service the high latency originates
+  - Looking at the dashboard you should see in which Fire service the high latency originates
   - The panels in the dashboard are vertically sorted by the network path (eg. gateway -> distributor -> ingester)
 - Deduce where in the stack the latency is being introduced
   - **`gateway`**